-The total aggregate compensation in 2021 amounts to EUR 10,319 thousand (EUR 4,380 thousand in 2020) and is the accounting reflection of the overall compensation of managers.
-Therefore, it does not match with the remuneration accrued that will be included in the Annual Report of Corporate Governance 2021 in which is followed the criteria required by the CNMV in the "Circular 3/2021 of the CNMV", which is not the accounting provision basis.
+The total aggregate compensation in 2021, in Promotora de Informaciones, S.A., amounts to EUR 4,291 thousand (EUR 2,580 thousand in 2020) and is the accounting reflection of the overall compensation of managers.
+Therefore it does not match with the remuneration accrued that will be included in the Annual Report of Corporate Governance 2021 in which is followed the criteria required by the CNMV in the "Circular 3/2021 of the CNMV", which is not the accounting provision basis.

 In 2020, in the context of the COVID-19 crisis and in order to mitigate the negative impact of the situation which had a special effect on the main sources of income generation of all kind of media, Prisa Board of Directors resolved to put in place a contingency plan with a reduction of around 35% in the Senior Management remuneration.
-Likewise, the members of Prisa's Senior Management voluntarily waived, in relation to the financial year 2020, the part of the annual variable remuneration referred to quantitative objectives (see note 22).
+Likewise, the members of Prisa's Senior Management voluntarily waived, in relation to the financial year 2020, the part of the annual variable remuneration referred to quantitative objectives (see note 16).